text70/VinaChimera/README.md

 # VinaChimera
-An extensible pipeline for molecular modeling and ligand docking.
+A pipeline for molecular modeling and ligand docking.

 Requirements: